Kwabena Duffuor: Board engagements

 In March 2003, Duffuor was appointed chairman of the Presidential Committee on Promotion and Revitalization of the Industrial Sector on Sustainable Basis.
 Again in December 2003, the governments of Ghana and Denmark jointly appointed him to the chairmanship of the Programme Committee for the Business Sector Programme Support (BSPS) which the Danish Government sponsored for the Ghanaian Private Sector Development for the period 2003–08.

 Duffuor is currently the chairman of Ghana Heart Foundation and Kumawuman Rural Bank.
 He has also served in a number of directorship positions in various companies, including Accra Brewery Limited, Shell Ghana Limited, Ecobank Cote d'lvoire, State Gold Mining Corporation.
 Ghana Cocoa Board, Ashanti Goldfields Company Limited, and, Ghana International Bank Plc.
 London where he was the board chairman between 1998 and 2001.

-He is also a Fellow of the Akuafo Hall, University of Ghana, and a Fellow of the Chartered Institute of Bankers.
+He is a Fellow of the Akuafo Hall, University of Ghana, and a Fellow of the Chartered Institute of Bankers.